samtron1412/docs/tech/it/sw/aws/aws-cli.md

 - Set up auto completion for AWS CLI:
     + https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-completion.html

+# Global options

+- `--no-cli-pager`: turn off the pager for AWS CLI return value (response).
+- `--cli-binary-format <string>`
+    + The formatting style to be used for binary blobs.
+The default format is base64.
+The base64 format expects binary blobs to be provided as a base64 encoded string.
+The raw-in-base64-out format preserves compatibility with AWS CLI V1 behavior and binary values must be passed literally.
+When providing contents from a file that map to a binary blob fileb:// will always be treated as binary and use the file contents directly regardless of the cli-binary-format setting.
+When using file:// the file contents will need to properly formatted for the configured cli-binary-format.
+- `--profile <string>`: Use a specific profile from your credential file.
+- `--region <string>`: The region to use.
+Overrides config/env settings.

 # Lambda

 - List all Lambda function that has runtime is Python 3.6